chinh7/slate/source/index.md

 <aside class="notice">
 RATE LIMITING
 <br>
 API users should not make more than 300 requests per 5 minute.
-Any requests go beyond the limit will return with a 429 status
+Requests go beyond the limit will return with a 429 status
 </aside>

 # I. User API